lukfugl/mp12/README.md

 To spawn a new game on the server, POST to / with a New Game object as payload.
-You will receive a 201 Created response with the game's root path (henceforth
-<game path>) in the Location HTTP response header.
+You will receive a 201 Created response with the game's root path (henceforth &lt;game path&gt;) in the Location HTTP response header.

 ## GAME STATES ##

 ### INITIATING ###

 The game begins in this state.
-You join a game by POSTing to
-<game path>/players with a New Player object as payload.
+You join a game by POSTing to &lt;game path&gt;/players with a New Player object as payload.

 If you successfully join the game, you will receive a 200 OK response at the beginning of your first turn, with a Game object as response payload.
 This